What factors does quality of life capture?

 - Consumer goods

-According to HSBC’s 10th annual ‘’Expat Explorer: Broadening Perspectives’’ survey, Singapore is the best place to live in the world as expat.
+According to HSBC’s 10th annual ‘’Expat Explorer: Broadening Perspectives’’ survey, Singapore is the best place to live in the world as an expat.
 The survey was conducted earlier this year from Britain’s YouGov polling agency with 28,000 expats (people aged 18 and over) living in 159 countries and territories.
 The pollster asked expats 27 questions varying from work to personal life balance, personal finance and overall cost of raising children, which resulted with three league tables: economics, experience, and family.

 Infrastructure and Public Services